-Planning revision for the 2 year A Level syllabus
+Planning revision for the 2 year A level syllabus

-By Dr David Crouch at Justin Craig Education
+This article has been written by Dr David Crouch at Justin Craig Education

 Following changes from the department for education, students now studying A Levels will have to sit all their exams in each subject at the end of the 2 year course in place of sitting half the course at the first year.
 In this article we provide top tips on how to plan for success in revising an A level.